satisfazm2bezes/chartjs-plugin-style/README.md

 | `shadowOffsetY` | Indicates the vertical distance the shadow should extend from the line.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowOffsetY).
 | `shadowBlur` | Indicates the size of the blurring effect for the line; this value doesn't correspond to a number of pixels.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowBlur).
 | `shadowColor` | A standard CSS color value indicating the color of the shadow effect for the line.
 See [Colors](http://www.chartjs.org/docs/latest/general/colors.html#colors).
+| `legendShadow` | Indicates if the shadow is applied to legend box or not.
 | `hoverShadowOffsetX` | The horizontal distance the shadow should extend from the element when hovered.
 | `hoverShadowOffsetY` | The vertical distance the shadow should extend from the element when hovered.
 | `hoverShadowBlur` | The size of the blurring effect when hovered.